 Rouse rejoins the Gophers as an assistant coach after making multiple other assistant coaching stops since leaving in 2010.
 She most recently coached the University of Iowa (2017-18), Nebraska-Omaha (2017), Buffalo (2015-16) and Alabama State (2014).
 Prior to coaching Rouse was played a few years professionally, competing for the Minnesota Kings and Vancouver Whitecaps in the Women's Premier Soccer League.

 Rouse graduated with a bachelor's degree in early childhood education with a minor in child psychology and an emphasis on American Sign Language from the University of Minnesota in 2010.
-She currently holds a U.S. Soccer Federation (USSF) National "B" License.
+She currently holds a U.S. Soccer Federation (USSF) National "Senior-A" License.